 If you’re familiar with V-MODA’s design, the Crossfade2 Wireless will look familiar to you.
 These have the hexagon shaped earcups.
-They have a very modern sleek look with the narrow hexagon shape and the all-black everything style.
+They have a very modern sleek look with the narrow hexagon shape and the all-black-everything style.
 The shields on each ear cup can be replaced with customized shields, that you order from V-MODA’s website.

-On the right side you’ll find the power, volume, playback, and pairing controls.
+On the right side, you’ll find the power, volume, playback, and pairing controls.
 The 3.5mm headphone jack is on the bottom of the right ear cup.
-On the bottom of the left ear-cup you will find the microUSB charging port.
+On the bottom of the left ear-cup, you will find the microUSB charging port.
 The Crossfade2 Wireless are foldable.
 With V-MODA’s Cliqfold hinges, the ear-cups fold up and inwards to store in the case.
 They fold to have to the earpads

 Experience and Features

 The Crossfade 2 Wireless aren’t for everyone.
 These are a bit on the heavier side.
 And while the headband is better than the previous one, it’s still a bit tight.
-The tight fit with the added weight may cause discomfort after a wearing them for a long period of time.
+The tight fit with the added weight may cause discomfort after wearing them for a long period of time.
 It wasn’t anything too crazy.
 I would find myself adjusting them after every 30 minutes or so.
 The pads are comfy and breathable.
 The headband is flexible too, so I stretch it a little before placing them on for a long listening session.
 Seems to help a bit.

 Sound and Connectivity

 V-MODA has a reputation for great sound, and the Crossfade2 Wireless headphones are no different.
-Bass-y music lovers will enjoy how how these headphones handle bass-heavy music.
+Bass-y music lovers will enjoy how these headphones handle bass-heavy music.
 You’ll be thumpin’ with the bass on these.
 It’s just smooth.
 These deliver great highs as well.
 Listening to a few trap and EDM tracks, I was jammin’ out.
 Mids and lows are okay.
 Not muddled either.
 V-MODA hasn’t failed when it comes to sound.

 You can use these cans wired or wirelessly.
 If you’re in the wireless headphone world, you hear the bluetooth connectivity options being thrown around, such as Qualcomm’s aptX codec support.
-Unfortunately, aptX are only included in one colorway of the Crossfade 2 wireless, and that’s the black with rose gold accents version.
+Unfortunately, aptX is only included in one colorway of the Crossfade 2 wireless, and that’s the black with rose gold accents version.
 Why?
 I don’t know!
 Very upsetting as phones are providing aptX connectivity and wireless headphones are my personal preference.
-The phones I used the headphones with have it ( Google Pixel 2 XL and LG V30).
+The phones I used the headphones with having it ( Google Pixel 2 XL and LG V30).